mstapp/webtech/README.md

 ### Session 3

+* Refactored code into separate model & view classes, loosely coupled via events
+* Replace our hand-coded model with a Backbone.js model
+* Use a view template to render HTML
+* Use a Backbone view instead of our hand-coded one

+Homework: make a similar set of changes to your projects.
+You can use the backbone library from this repository (lib/backbone.js), or download from backbonejs.org.

+### (Later)

-(Didn't get to these topics in Session 2; moving to Session 3)
+(Didn't get to these topics in Session 2 or 3; moving to a later session...)

 * Better rendering using underscore templates.
 * More object-oriented Javascript: